 This is not a complete list of side effects and others may occur.
 Always consult your doctor if you are having unexplained symptoms or questions related to your medications.
-For more information about side effects of sinus infection medications, search for the drug and click on the drug's "Side Effects Center" on the top left side of the page.
+For more information about the side effects of sinus infection medications, search for the drug and click on the drug's "Side Effects Center" on the page's top-left side.

 Michael Manning, M.D.